-All students in Year 10 and Year 11 continue to receive PSHE lessons which are delivered primarily by their form tutor during periods 1 and 2 on Monday mornings.
+All students in Year 10 and Year 11 continue to receive PSHE lessons, which are delivered primarily by their form tutor, on Monday mornings.
 Among the subject areas covered are study skills; careers; economics and personal finance; relationships and sex education, and wellbeing & health education.
-Citizenship, at local, national and international level, is also included in the programme.
-Students will also participate in a community link visit, where they will organise and run an activity for members of the local community.
+Citizenship at local, national and international level is included in the programme.
+Students also participate in a community link visit, where they organise and run an activity for members of the local community.